tomchadwin/tom.chadw.in/_posts/2018-07-06-OnceInAGeneration.md

 partnership catchment, so the Council cannot risk losing their votes.
 The Council even gave this as their reason for opposing two-tier in Hexham:

-“Cabinet could not support the proposal to close Hexham Middle School and extend the age range of Queen Elizabeth High School due to the impact this would have on other schools in the Hexham Partnership.
-This decision was based upon the lack of support from other educational professionals in schools and the widespread objections raised by the community.”
+> Cabinet could not support the proposal to close Hexham Middle School and extend the age range of Queen Elizabeth High School due to the impact this would have on other schools in the Hexham Partnership.
+This decision was based upon the lack of support from other educational professionals in schools and the widespread objections raised by the community.

 Let’s apply those arguments to the Haydon Bridge proposal:

-Cabinet support the proposal to close Bellingham Middle School and extend the age range of Haydon Bridge High School despite the impact this will have on other schools in the Haydon Bridge Partnership.
+> Cabinet support the proposal to close Bellingham Middle School and extend the age range of Haydon Bridge High School despite the impact this will have on other schools in the Haydon Bridge Partnership.
 This decision was made despite the lack of support from other educational professionals in schools and the